-The point is to have solid documentation that shows you’re serious about taking care of the issue, and that you made every attempt to contact your landlord to get the problems fixed.
+Having solid documentation shows you’re serious about taking care of the issue, and you fulfilled your responsibility to contact your landlord.

 If, for whatever reason, your landlord is non-responsive and never makes any effort to make the necessary repairs, then it may be time to escalate matters and take your landlord to court.
 But before doing so, ask yourself two things:

 Is this issue a matter of health and safety?
 (In other words, don’t sue someone because you don’t like the paint color, the carpet, or the next-door neighbors.)
 If it’s not a matter of health and safety, think about whether it’s something you could fix yourself, easily and/or inexpensively.

 Is this issue worth my time and energy?
 (If you only have a couple of months left on your lease, can you deal with it and move instead of going to court?
 I’ll come back to this point later.)

 If you decide the issue is worth pursuing, you can file for what’s called Rent Escrow in District Court.